eckz/bevy_flair/README.md

   - Currently, `!important` is detected but ignored with a warning.
 - Limited font support: only single fonts via `@font-face`.
 No local or fallback fonts.
 - No advanced color functions like `color-mix()` or relative color syntax (e.g. `lch(from blue calc(l + 20) c h)`).
-- No individual animation or transition properties like `animation-name`, `transition-duration`, etc.

 ## Showcase